dhodgson615/Curve-Fitter/README.md

 ## Closing Thought

-A half-period sine function, though conceptually small, offers significant practical advantages.
-It ensures continuity, predictability, and minimal computational overhead.
-This makes it an ideal choice for various real-world tasks, bridging the gap between straightforward linear interpolation and the more complex functionalities of full spline packages.
+A half-period sine function provides substantial practical advantages, including continuity, predictability, and minimal computational overhead.
+These features make it suitable for various real-world applications, bridging the gap between straightforward linear interpolation and the more sophisticated functionalities offered by full spline packages.